Community Banking in the 21st Century

 Lynn Shibut is a senior economist at the Federal Deposit Insurance Corp (FDIC).
 Prior to joining the FDIC in 1996, she worked at the Federal Savings and Loan Insurance Corp. and the Resolution Trust Corp.
 She has spent most of her career doing analyses to support internal decisions at financial regulators on a variety of topics, but she has also done external reporting and academic research.
 Her primary research interests are in the areas of bank failure, failed bank resolution and loan losses.
 Shibut is also interested in financial crises, prompt corrective action, deposit insurance, market discipline, fair lending, regulatory burden and personal finance.

-Thomas Siems is the senior economist and director of research at the Conference of State Bank Supervisors (CSBS) in Washington, D.C.
-His data-driven research contributes to the development of sound financial services policy and supports the state system of financial regulation in a changing environment.
-Prior to joining CSBS, Siems served for close to 34 years at the Federal Reserve Bank of Dallas, most recently as assistant vice president and senior economist, where he led a team to advance the understanding of economic growth and stability to business and community thought leaders.
-Siems earned a Bachelor of Science in industrial and operations engineering from the University of Michigan and received his Master of Science and Ph.D. in operations research from Southern Methodist University in Dallas.
-He has published more than 75 articles in academic, Federal Reserve and referred journals.
-He delivered a 2015 TEDxSMU Talk, “The Wealth of Innovations,” and has authored five children’s picture books, including The Dangerous Pet, which poetically guides readers to comprehend the dangers of debt.
+Thomas Siems is Chief Economist at the Conference of State Bank Supervisors (CSBS) in Washington, DC.
+Thomas joined CSBS in 2019 after serving nearly 34 years at the Federal Reserve Bank of Dallas and 20+ years teaching students at Southern Methodist University.
+Siems earned a BSE in industrial and operations engineering from the University of Michigan and MS and PhD degrees in operations research from Southern Methodist University.
+Dr. Siems is also a graduate of the Graduate School of Banking at Colorado and has published more than 75 articles in academic, Federal Reserve, and referred journals.
+He delivered a 2015 TEDxSMU Talk, “The Wealth of Innovations,” and has authored five children’s picture books, including The Dangerous Pet, which poetically helps readers understand the dangers of debt.

 Brian Sullivan is a senior media relations officer with the Federal Deposit Insurance Corp.
 (FDIC) and host of the FDIC Podcast.
 For more than 20 years, he has served in the public sector as a spokesperson and public affairs specialist for the FDIC, the U.S. Department of Housing and Urban Development (HUD), and the Federal Housing Administration (FHA).
 Prior to his government experience, Sullivan spent the first 20 years of his professional career in broadcasting, which included reporting, editing and producing local and national news at Milwaukee Public Radio, the former Mutual Broadcasting System, Westwood One, NBC Radio and WJLA-TV in Washington, D.C.
 He received his Bachelor of Arts in journalism from the University of Wisconsin-Madison.
 Growing up in the D.C. area, Sullivan will tell you he got his real start in the media early on when he delivered newspapers for the Washington Post and Evening Star.